-With obvious appeal to dog lovers, there is much to be learned about man’s best friend in this story and particularly the characteristics of the Irish Wolf Hound.
+With obvious appeal to dog lovers, there is much to be learned about man’s best friend in The Poet’s Dog and particularly the characteristics of the Irish Wolf Hound.
 Although the narrative voice is that of a dog, there are still plenty of opportunities for empathy development as many emotions are explored including loss, fear, joy and relief.

 Although the language is simple and as such the story is accessible to a wide audience, there is also some excellent vocabulary work that can be done with words such as poignancy and the symbolic use of the colour red.
 It is useful to note the American English and spelling differences with children.
 It is the kind of book that could be offered to a mature child in Year 4 or to a reader in upper key stage 2 who is intimidated by a longer more complex book.
 There is nothing inappropriate for a primary audience in the story, though you may wish to note the main theme is that of loss and in addition to the dog lamenting his previous owner, there is also a poem about a child who has lost a cat.